-- Are ignitable when in a mixture of 13 % or less by volume with air; or - Have a flammable range with air of at least 12 percentage points regardless of the lower flammable limit.
+- (a) are ignitable when in a mixture of 13% or less by volume with air; or - (b) have a flammable range with air of at least 12 percentage points regardless of the lower flammable limit.

 Flammability shall be determined by tests or by calculation, in accordance with methods adopted by ISO (see ISO 10156:2017).